 I am a Research Group Leader at the Institute for Quantum Optics and Quantum Information (IQOQI) Vienna, a Lecturer at the University of Vienna, and a Visiting Fellow at the Perimeter Institute for Theoretical Physics in Waterloo, Canada.
+I am also an Associate Faculty member of the Rotman Institute of Philosophy.

 My research is motivated by Wheeler’s “It From Bit” paradigm: to understand the foundations of physics, we have to take an information-theoretic perspective.
-I have worked on deriving quantum theory from simple principles, on the resource-theoretic approach to thermodynamics, and I have suggested a view (“Inductive Idealism”) in which not the external world, but a mathematical notion of the first person is fundamental (more topics and details below).
+I have worked on deriving quantum theory from simple principles, on the resource-theoretic approach to thermodynamics, and I have suggested a view (“Algorithmic Idealism”) in which not the external world, but a mathematical notion of the first person is fundamental (more topics and details below).

 My research has led to several awards, including a Canada Research Chair, the Birkhoff-von Neumann prize, and ÖAW’s Best Paper Award.
 I am extremely grateful for the opportunity to work with a group of talented and enthusiastic young researchers at IQOQI Vienna.

-Spring 2024
+Summer 2024

-• To contact me, you can write to markus.mueller (at-symbol) oeaw.ac.at.
+- To contact me, you can write to markus.mueller (at-symbol) oeaw.ac.at.

-• 26 Nov 2024: Public talk at Urania Graz.
+- 26 Nov 2024: Public talk at Urania Graz.
 “Quantenphysik und Realität: was wir wissen, was wir vermuten, und worüber wir uns wundern”.

 Selected Papers